Introduction

 Why does Form 10F matter?

-When non-residents earn income from India(e.g., royalties, dividends, interest, or fees for technical services) it is subject to Indian tax.
-Without Form 10F, the income may be taxed at full domestic rates, sometimes as high as 20%.
+When non-residents earn income from India: royalties, dividends, interest, or fees for technical services, it is subject to Indian tax.
+Without Form 10F, the income may be taxed at domestic rates that vary significantly depending on the income type:

 Who deeds to file Form 10F?